rstecca/UNotes/README.md

 Finally, take extra care when changing the database filename as you might lose some unsaved notes.

+# Debugging

+For debugging or testing purposes a Debug _Window can be activated at Window > UNotes > Debug Window_.
+This contains a few buttons to test crucial methods and print some verbose information from the database or the single notes.
+Note that for this to operate properly the _DEBUG MODE_ flag must be activated in the _Options Window_ under _Advanced Options_.

 # Contributions and Feedback

 All feedback is welcome, be it pure love, suggestions or criticism.